Colton Lott: Mixed doubles

 Lott has found some success playing mixed doubles with partner Kadriana Lott.
 The pair won the 2018 Manitoba Mixed Doubles championship and played in the 2018 Canadian Mixed Doubles Curling Championship, where they went all the way to the final before losing to Laura Crocker and Kirk Muyres.
 They represented Canada in the 2018–19 Curling World Cup third leg, winning the event against Norway's Kristin Skaslien and Thomas Ulsrud.
 Lott and his wife won the 2024 Canadian Mixed Doubles Curling Championship, and represented Canada at the 2024 World Mixed Doubles Curling Championship.
 At the Worlds, the team finished 8–1 after round robin play, but lost to Estonia's Marie Kaldvee and Harri Lill in the Qualification Round, finishing 5th.

 By virtue of their 2024 Canadian Championship title, Lott and Lott qualified for the 2025 Canadian Mixed Doubles Curling Olympic Trials, where the team had a disappointing 4–3 record, missing the playoffs.
 However, they would rebound by winning the 2025 Canadian Mixed Doubles Curling Championship over Marlee Powers and Luke Saunders 9–8 in the final, qualifying them to represent Canada at the 2026 World Mixed Doubles Curling Championship.
+There, they would finish round robin play with an 8–1 record, winning their pool and earning a spot in the semifinals.
+After losing to Sweden in the semifinals, they would rebound to win bronze, beating Italy's Stefania Constantini and Amos Mosaner 11–3 in the bronze medal game.